 Roughly half of all hospital patients that have a case of hypertension are also afflicted with sleep apnea.
 Conversely, around half of all sleep apnea sufferers face a diagnosis of hypertension.

-According to the National Commission on Sleep Disorders Research, approximately 38,000 deaths occur on an annual basis that relate to cardiovascular problems that in one way or another are connected to sleep apnea.
-These problems include high blood pressure, hypertension and stroke, among others.
+According to the National Commission on Sleep Disorders Research, approximately 38,000 deaths occur on an annual basis that relates to cardiovascular problems that in one way or another are connected to sleep apnea.
+These problems include high blood pressure, hypertension, and stroke, among others.
 An estimated six million American residents suffer from sleep apnea that is moderate to severe and may necessitate a late night visit to the emergency room.
-Unfortunately a great many people do not, as previously mentioned, even realize that they suffer from sleep apnea.
+Unfortunately, a great many people do not, as previously mentioned, even realize that they suffer from sleep apnea.
 This number is somewhere around 500,000 individuals.

 As these statistics show, sleep apnea is not a problem to be taken lightly.
 The risks of mortality faced by those with untreated obstructive sleep apnea are simply not worth it when you consider all the types of sleep apnea treatment available.
 People with obstructive sleep apnea may not be aware that their sleep was interrupted.
 In fact, many people with this type of sleep apnea think they sleep well all night.